-Not every stone produced identical test results in the different firing tests, and the tests also vary in terms of whether the stones were tested loose or embedded in metal clay, the types of clay in which the stones were embedded, and the firing schedules tested, so I usually consult several of the charts before deciding whether or not I think a particular stone is a good risk for firing in place in the type of clay and at the firing schedule I plan to use.
+Not every stone tested produced identical results in the different firing tests.
+The tests also vary in terms of whether the stones were tested loose or embedded in metal clay, the types of clay in which the stones were embedded and the firing schedules tested.

 This excellent and helpful PDF from Art Clay World USA provides tips for selecting stones suitable for firing in metal clay and for testing stones.

 This page from Mary Ellin D'Agostino lists natural gemstones that can be fired in place successfully as well as some that should be set after firing.

 If you register on the Rio Grande web site for the archived PMC Guild educational materials, you get this wonderful article on gemstones by Deric Metzger, G.J.G.
 A.J.P. in the Fall 2004 • Volume 7, Number 3 back issue of Studio PMC Magazine.
 You'll find a more extensive look at the results of Metzger's gemstone firing tests in metal clay in his book, Natural Gemstones in Metal Clay.
 A Bench Resource Manual.
 This reference guide was written for metal clay artists who wish to incorporate natural gemstones in their metal clay designs.
 It is packed with detailed information about 107 unique natural gemstones and dozens more varieties of each of those stones.
 A great reference book if you want to know which of the less common natural gems can be fired in metal clay.